 Plymouth Rock Information

 Plymouth Rocks are outstanding dual-purpose birds that are also friendly and great for families.
-They are relatively large in size, come in many different varieties, produce eggs all-year round and get along wonderfully with human and non-human family members.
+They are relatively large in size, come in many different varieties, produce eggs year-round and get along wonderfully with human and non-human family members.
 So long as they have a bit of shade and shelter in warmer climates and some careful dietary considerations, Plymouth Rocks will flourish in any backyard poultry or smallholding environment.

 Good egg production